cosmos/ibc-go/docs/ibc/middleware/develop.md

 IBC applications are designed to be self-contained modules that implement their own application-specific logic through a set of interfaces with the core IBC handlers.
 These core IBC handlers, in turn, are designed to enforce the correctness properties of IBC (transport, authentication, ordering) while delegating all application-specific handling to the IBC application modules.
 However, there are cases where some functionality may be desired by many applications, yet not appropriate to place in core IBC.

-Middleware allows developers to define the extensions as seperate modules that can wrap over the base application.
+Middleware allows developers to define the extensions as separate modules that can wrap over the base application.
 This middleware can thus perform its own custom logic, and pass data into the application so that it may run its logic without being aware of the middleware's existence.
 This allows both the application and the middleware to implement its own isolated logic while still being able to run as part of a single packet flow.

 ## Pre-requisite Readings